incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 == Installation ==

-= Finding and installing through the WordPress admin: =

-1. If searching for this plugin in your WordPress admin, search for "pin it button".
+You can install this plugin one of three ways:

+= 1.
+Admin Search =
+1. In your Admin, go to menu Plugins > Add.
+1. Search for `pin it button`.
-1. Find the plugin that's labeled **Pinterest "Pin It" Button"** with "Pin It" in quotes.
+1. Find the plugin that's labeled `Pinterest "Pin It" Button` with "Pin It" in quotes.
-1. Also look for my name as the author (**Phil Derksen**).
-There are other "Pin It" button plugins which is why this can be confusing.
+1. Look for the author names **Phil Derksen & Nick Young** on the plugin. *There are other "Pin It" button plugins which makes this confusing.*
+1. Click to install.
+1. Activate the plugin.
+1. A new menu item `Pin It Button` will appear in your Admin.

+= 2.
+Download & Upload =
+1. Download the plugin (.zip file) on the right column of this page.
+1. In your Admin, go to menu Plugins > Add.
+1. Select the tab "Upload".
+1. Upload the .zip file you just downloaded.
+1. Activate the plugin.
-1. Click "Install Now", then Activate, then head to the new menu item on the left labeled "Pin It Button".
+1. A new menu item `Pin It Button` will appear in your Admin.

-= Alternative installation methods: =
+= 3.
+FTP Upload =

-* Download this plugin, then upload through the WordPress admin (Plugins > Add New > Upload)
+1. Download the plugin (.zip file) on the right column of this page.
+1. Unzip the zip file contents.
-* Download this plugin, unzip the contents, then FTP upload to the `/wp-content/plugins/` directory
+1. Upload the `pinterest-pin-it-button` folder to the `/wp-content/plugins/` directory of your site.

-Note: If you overwrite the plugin using an FTP upload, you may lose some saved settings.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. A new menu item `Pin It Button` will appear in your Admin.

 == Frequently Asked Questions ==